CloudBytes-Academy/CloudBytes.dev/content/aws/75000000-flask-on-beanstalk.md

 To deploy a Flask app to AWS Elastic Beanstalk, you need to do the following in order:

-1. **[Create your Flask app & provide Python dependencies](#create-the-flask-app)**: This will be your code that will be deployed to AWS Elastic Beanstalk along with `requirements.txt`
+1. **[Create your Flask app & provide Python dependencies](#1-create-the-flask-app)**: This will be your code that will be deployed to AWS Elastic Beanstalk along with `requirements.txt`
-2. **[Zip your app](#zip-the-files)**: Zip all of your source code and dependencies into a single file.
+2. **[Zip your app](#2-zip-the-files)**: Zip all of your source code and dependencies into a single file.
-3. **[Upload the zip to S3](#upload-the-files-to-s3)**: The zip file needs to be staged to S3 before deployment
+3. **[Upload the zip to S3](#3-upload-the-files-to-s3)**: The zip file needs to be staged to S3 before deployment
-4. **[Create Elastic Beanstalk Application](#create-the-elastic-beanstalk-application)**: This will deploy your code and create an application, but you must create the environment for your application to work.
+4. **[Create Elastic Beanstalk Application](#4-create-the-elastic-beanstalk-application)**: This will deploy your code and create an application, but you must create the environment for your application to work.
-5. **[Create Elastic Beanstalk Environment](#create-the-elastic-beanstalk-environment)**: Create the environment & start the application.
+5. **[Create Elastic Beanstalk Environment](#5-create-the-elastic-beanstalk-environment)**: Create the environment & start the application.

-### Create the Flask App
+### 1. Create the Flask App

-We will use the simple flask app below.
+a) We will use the simple flask app below.
 Create a new file named `application.py` and paste the following code into it.

 >> The name of the file containing your code must be `application.py` the `Flask` object too should be name `application`